Josh Jung Player Props: Rangers vs. White Sox

 Josh Jung At The Plate

-- Jung has 74 hits, which is best among Texas hitters this season, while batting .278 with 29 extra-base hits.
+- Jung leads Texas with 77 hits, batting .284 this season with 30 extra-base hits.

-- He ranks 41st in batting average, 76th in on base percentage, and 27th in slugging among the qualified hitters in MLB action.
+- Among qualifying hitters in MLB, his batting average ranks 29th, his on-base percentage ranks 66th, and he is 19th in the league in slugging.

-- Jung has an RBI in 23 of 68 games this season, with multiple RBI in 12 of them.
-He has also driven in three or more of his team's runs in six contests.
+- Jung has driven home a run in 24 games this season (34.8%), including more than one RBI in 17.4% of his games and producing three or more of his team's runs on six occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.